-- 6. What time each week will the LA meet with the CAT Community Instructor? - 7.
-What is the best way for each person to be reached? - 8.
-What is the best way for you to communicate an absence (illness, school-related activity, etc.)? - 9.
-How should we communicate if one of us feels that some aspect of the class is not going as planned?
+6. What time each week will the LA meet with the CAT Community Instructor?

+7. What is the best way for each person to be reached?
+8. What is the best way for you to communicate an absence (illness, school-related activity, etc.)?